AgileLabCon/Finance/README.md

 ## How to Contribute

-Regardless of how you seek to contribute, we'd love to have you as part of the Bondly developer community!
+Regardless of how you seek to contribute, we'd love to have you as part of the AgileLabCon developer community!

-Check out our [Developer Community Discord](https://discord.com/invite/94BCJg) for more information about contributing to Bondly.
+Check out our [Developer Community Discord](https://discord.com/invite/94BCJg) for more information about contributing to AgileLabCon.

 ## License